 The Scene Itself

 The Choreography: Jerky, unconventional, deliberately awkward movements that somehow look incredibly cool.
 Wednesday doesn't dance like everyone else—she dances like Wednesday.
+That's the whole point.

 The Duration: About 45 seconds of actual dancing, but it feels both eternal and too short.
+I've watched it probably 200 times.

 Jenna Ortega's Contribution

 Here's what makes this scene even more impressive: Jenna Ortega choreographed it herself.
+No professional choreographer.
+Just Jenna, her character knowledge, and her research.

 - She created the routine in about a week